OxAI-Safety-Hub/al-llm-experiments/scripts/dual_labelling/README.md

 How to run
 -------------

+To run the script, you must pass the following parameters:

-All you need to run this script is the weights and biases `run_id` of the experiment you wish to dual label.
-This gets passed to the this script using an argument parser when the script is ran.
-For example:
+- `--run-id` : The run id of the experiment you wish to dual label.

+- `--score-ambiguities` : Should the ambiguities have to match for the labels to be considered consistent? ***Default = True***

+You can then call the script from the console.
+For example, this will dual label the data from the experiment with run id "make_example_dataset".

 ```
-python scripts/dual_labelling/dual_label.py --run-id make_example_dataset
+python scripts/dual_labelling/dual_label.py --run-id make_example_dataset --score-ambiguities True
 ```
-This will dual label the data from the experiment with run id "make_example_dataset".

 The results
 ---------------------------